The first article of our series on some of the trickiest areas at Advanced level.

 - Advanced aspects 3: Appropriation Accounts and effective communication

 - Advanced aspects 4: Short-term decision making

 We’re going to work through a business scenario to illustrate how the AAT Advanced Diploma in Accounting can be applied, in practice, to the typical day-to-day tasks of a part-qualified Accounting Technician.

 Let’s join Lewis in the accounts department at Gorgeous Threads & Co, a clothing manufacture, where he is part of a small finance team and deals with all aspects of bookkeeping and accounting.

 Yesterday Lewis’s colleague complied the actual figures for the organisation’s overheads and both the labour and machine hours worked for the last quarter (1).
-Today it is Lewis’s job to calculate any over or under absorption.
+Today it’s Lewis’s job to calculate any over or under absorption.

 Lewis received the spreadsheet below from his colleague:

-Download your AAT Advanced Synoptic Series – Part 1 spreadsheet and replicate Lewis’s tasks.
+Download your AAT Advanced Synoptic Series – Part 1 spreadsheet to replicate Lewis’s tasks.